Why Can’t You Get on a Plane After Scuba Diving?

 * If you experience any symptoms of DCS, such as pain, numbness, or paralysis, seek medical attention immediately.

-Read More What happens when you come up too fast scuba diving
+Read More What to expect when scuba diving

 ## How Long Should You Wait to Fly After Scuba Diving?